KhangMingg/PluginChannelListener/README.md

 - Paper/Spigot/anything can run plugin with 1.21+ (older version not tested)

 ## Usage:
-- /pcl start:
+- /pcl (start/stop):
-start listening and log registered plugin channels
+start/stop listening and log registered plugin channels

-- /pcl stop:
+- /pcl logto console/log/both:
-stop listening and log registered plugin channels
+choose where to log registered plugin channels:
+- console: only log to onsole
+- log: only log to PlayerPluginChannels.log
+- both: log to both